GetDKAN/dkan_starter/docs/deployment/index.rst

    * **Local** and **Dev** are treated as development environments, so we turn on development modules on those.
    * **Test** mimics the Prod environment in everything BUT email backend configuration.
 We simply don't want Test to send emails.
    * **Test** and **Prod** are treated as production environments, which means performance is key.
 We set up caching and do things like adding memcache (if available).
-   * **Dev**, **Tes*t**, and **Prod** are set to turn on every acquia module we need to make use of search and performance tuning.
+   * **Dev**, **Test**, and **Prod** are set to turn on every acquia module we need to make use of search and performance tuning.

 2. Env switching happens

    The definition for what happens on environment switching lives in devinci_custom_environment_switch implementation of hook_custom_environment_switch.
-For data_starter we add it at the bottom of settings.php and it looks like something like this:
+For dkan_starter we add it at the bottom of settings.php and it looks like something like this:

    .. code-block:: php